I-10/I-95 Interchange wins On Time Award

 FDOT tackled a massive project to reconstruct the Interstate 10/Interstate 95 interchange, which consists of 17 bridges, 21 ramps, and 25 lane miles built over and around traffic moving through one of the busiest interchanges in the state.
 The interchange was originally built in the 1950s and desperately needed upgrading.

 The project finished six months ahead of schedule, which saved taxpayer dollars and countless commuting headaches.
-Motorists can now enjoy more time with family and friends and less time sitting in traffic thanks to smoother travels through this major interchange.
+Motorists can now enjoy more time with family and friends and less time sitting in traffic thanks to smoother travels through.